 - Full driving license.
-When a teen turns 18-years old and have had no driving violations in the prior six months, they may apply to receive their full driving license.
+When a teen turns 18-years old and has had no driving violations in the prior six months, they may apply to receive their full driving license.
 This license gives them full driving privileges without time or passenger restrictions.

-According to the Insurance Institute for Highway Safety, the GDL system does reduce risk for teen drivers and other drivers sharing the road by giving these new drivers an opportunity to practice safe driving under restricted conditions.
-However, since minor drivers are still inexperienced and often over estimate their own abilities, even the GDL system cannot prevent all injury accidents and teens still cause a larger percentage auto accidents.Teen Auto Insurance And Accident Liability
+According to the Insurance Institute for Highway Safety (IIHS), the GDL system does reduce the risk for teen drivers and other drivers sharing the road by giving these new drivers an opportunity to practice safe driving under restricted conditions.
+However, since minor drivers are still inexperienced and often over estimate their own abilities, even the GDL system cannot prevent all injury accidents and teens still cause a larger percentage auto accidents.

-Another factor in accident liability for minor drivers is that parents may be financially responsible if their teen driver causes an accident.
-Under Illinois law, if a minor is on what is considered family or parental business, such as running household errands, if they cause an accidents the parents may be held liable.
-This can be difficult to prove and is determined on a case-by-case basis but can put parent’s in financial jeopardy if they do not have adequate insurance coverage on their teenager.
-This is yet another good reason for parents to fully insure their teenage drivers as the higher insurance premium may protect them from even higher financial costs if their child causes an injury accident.Chicago Auto Accident Lawyers Helping People Injured In Car Accidents With Teen Drivers
+The financial responsibility of a parent with a teen driver is another factor to consider when choosing accident liability coverage limits should the young motorist cause an accident.
+Under Illinois law, if a minor is performing family or parental business, such as running household errands and cause an accident, the parents may be held financially liable.
+This can be difficult to prove and is determined on a case-by-case basis but the liability can put parent’s in financial jeopardy if they do not have adequate insurance coverage on their teenager.
+Fully insuring their teenage driver by purchasing a higher insurance premium may protect the family from even higher financial costs if their child causes an injury accident.

 Learn more about teen driving requirements and statistics in Illinois: